syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Collection of user-defined types

-To display a list of user-defined items in the combo-box drop down, create a [DataGridComboBoxColumn]() and set its [DataGridComboBoxColumn.ItemsSource]() property to a user-defined collection.
-By default, the combo-box column will display the values from the [DataGridColumn.MappingName]() property of the column if the [DisplayMemberPath]() is not set.
+To display a list of user-defined items in the drop-down of a combo box, create a [DataGridComboBoxColumn]() and set its [ItemsSource]() property to a user-defined collection.
+By default, if the [DisplayMemberPath]() is not set, the combo box column will display the values from the MappingName property of the column.

 ### Loading Different ItemSource for each row of DataGridComboBoxColumn

-You can load the different ItemsSource to each row of DataGridComboBoxColumn by setting [DataGridComboBoxColumn.ItemsSourceSelector]() property.
+To load different ItemSources for each row of a DataGridComboBoxColumn, you can utilize the [DataGridComboBoxColumn.ItemsSourceSelector]() property.

 ### Implementing IItemsSourceSelector

-[DataGridComboBoxColumn.ItemsSourceSelector]() needs to implement IItemsSourceSelector interface which requires you to implement GetItemsSource method which receives the below parameters,
+[DataGridComboBoxColumn.ItemsSourceSelector]() needs to implement the IItemsSourceSelector interface, which requires you to implement the GetItemsSource method.
+This method receives the following parameters:

-* Record – data object associated with row.
+* Record: This is the data object associated with the row.
-* Data Context – Binding context of data grid.
+* Data Context: This is the binding context of the data grid.

-In the below code, ItemsSource for ShipCity column returned based on ShipCountry column value using the record and Binding context of data grid passed to GetItemsSource method.
+In the provided code, the ItemsSource for the ShipCity column is returned based on the value of the ShipCountry column.
+This is done by using the record and the binding context of the data grid, which are passed to the GetItemsSource method.

 {% tabs %}
 {% highlight xaml %}